craftercms/docs/source/reference/project-tools/studio/blob-stores.rst

 |

-To see more information on the Blob Stores configuration, see :ref:`blob-stores-configuration`
+To see more information on the Blob Stores configuration, see :ref:`above <blob-stores>`

 After setting up the ``Blob Stores`` configuration, you may now use the external storage for uploading using the various upload methods provided by Crafter Studio, and publishing to live or staging if it's setup.